assaff/msc-thesis/source/results.rst

 classification by calculating a dot product between its feature vector and the coefficient vector.
-Therefore, for a given feature with coefficient a, the higher the abslute value of the coefficient, the more significant the feature is in classification.
+Therefore, for a given feature with coefficient a, the higher the absolute value of the coefficient, the more significant the feature is in classification.

 .. _table-svm-coefs: